brunns/github-actions-status-mac-menu-bar-spike/README.md

 If running from the command line, configuration can be found in `./config.json`.
 When running as an app, configuration will be found in `~/.github_actions_status/config.json` (which will be created on the first run).
-Edit this file to specify repositories to monitor (with specific workflows if desired), the check interval (in seconds), and some logging details.
+Edit this file to specify repositories to monitor, the check interval (in seconds), and some logging details.

+For repositories, `owner` and `repo` must be configured.
+In addition, a specific workflow (filename), actor, [event](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) and branch can be specified in any combination.

 Thanks to [Freja Brunning](https://twitter.com/freja_brunning) for the icon.